DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 Overall, the study shows that software developers are widely adopting AI and relying on it actively for a broad range of tasks.

-This leads to clear benefits, both in individual productivity and in code quality.
-Adoption: 90% of this year's survey respondents say they use AI in their work.
+This leads to clear benefits - both in individual productivity and in code quality.
+Adoption: 90% of this year's survey participants say they use AI in their work.

 That is 14.1% more than last year.